populationtwo/camden-theme-documentation/docs/customization/people.md

 You can modify the People Page options such as heading and subheading from the [Theme Options](/customization/theme-options) (__Theme Options__ > __Custom Post Type__ > __People Page__).

-People can be filtered based on the __Group__.
+People can be filtered based on __Group__.

 ## Adding a Person
 1. Navigate to __People__ > __Add New__.
 2. Enter the person’s name.
 3. Enter content in the editor.
 4. Optionally upload Page Header Image under Person Options.
-5. Fill in their details under Person Details.
+5. Fill in the details under Person Details.
 6. Enter a brief description for the profile in Excerpt.
 7. Optionally select or add the Group that this person belongs to.
 8. Optionally click __Set featured image__ to upload a portrait of the person.